 When you consolidate, you must choose a servicer for your loan.
 This opportunity can be an advantage if you’ve had a bad experience with your current servicer.
 You will also select a repayment plan.

 You’ll have to make three payments before consolidating unless you choose an income-based repayment plan (IBR, PAYE, REPAYE, or ICR).
 If you're married and applying for an income-based repayment plan, your spouse must usually also sign the request.
 Also, keep in mind that you will have to submit income verification each year that you’re enrolled in an income-based repayment plan.

 The default status of the previous loan, as well as late payments, will remain on your credit report for the full amount of time allowed under the Fair Credit Reporting Act.

 A few other options for getting out of default are getting a discharge, repaying the full loan amount, or refinancing the loan.

 Private lenders usually require a cosigner.
 Depending on the cosigner’s credit score, a private lender might be willing to refinance your defaulted loan.
 Sometimes, it makes sense to refinance a federal student loan as a private loan, but you will lose access to federal repayment plans, repayment incentives, and forgiveness programs.
 Make sure that it's in your best interest before you do so.

 To find out more about how to get out of default, ask your servicer.
-If you need help dealing with your servicer or need information about your available options, consider consulting with a student loan attorney or debt settlement attorney who deals with student loans.
+If you need help dealing with your servicer, or need information about your available options, consider consulting with a student loan attorney or debt settlement attorney who deals with student loans.